Sology/maily_herald/README.md

 * periodical mailings (ie. weekly notifications, reminders),
 * mailing sequences - multiple ordered emails delivered with certain delays since specific point in time (ie. onboarding emails, site feature overview).

 Maily keeps track of user subscriptions and allow them to easily opt out.
 You can define who receives which emails and specify conditions that control delivery.
 All deliveries are tracked and logged.
+Periodical and Sequence mailing deliveries are scheduled individually for each recipient.

 Maily seamlessly integrates with your app.
 It can use your regular Mailers or you can build ad-hoc mailings with [Liquid](http://liquidmarkup.org/) markup templates.